Input

 ESMfold is a fast, single-sequence protein structure predictor from Meta AI.
 Predicts 3D protein structures directly from amino acid sequences without requiring multiple sequence alignments (MSA), making it significantly faster than AlphaFold while automatically scaling GPU resources for larger proteins.

-ProteinIQ runs Protenix on GPU infrastructure with no local installation.
+ProteinIQ runs Protenix v2 on GPU infrastructure with no local installation.
 Add one or more molecules, optionally configure seeds and model, then submit.
 Results arrive as downloadable CIF files ranked by confidence score, viewable directly in the 3D structure viewer.
-Each ranked prediction also includes the upstream summary-confidence JSON, and you can optionally export atom-level confidence JSON for deeper inspection.
+Each ranked prediction also includes the Protenix summary-confidence JSON, and you can optionally export atom-level confidence JSON for deeper inspection.
 MSA search runs automatically for protein inputs and takes a few minutes; disabling it significantly reduces runtime at some cost to accuracy.

 Each molecule is added as a separate entity.
 Up to 10 entries of each type are supported.